SG2407/Arogyan/README.md

-# Aarogyan - Healthcare Assistance Platform 🏥
+# Aarogyan: A Unified AI-Powered Medical &Wellness Platform 🏥

 A modern healthcare assistance platform built with Flutter, designed to connect patients with doctors through an intuitive and accessible interface.